David Pisoni

-David Gregory Pisoni (/it/; born 1963) is a South Australian politician.
-He has been a member of the South Australian House of Assembly since 2006, representing the electorate of Unley for the South Australian Division of the Liberal Party of Australia.
-Pisoni served as the Minister for Industry and Skills (later Innovation and Skills) in the Marshall Ministry between March 2018 and March 2022.
+David Gregory Pisoni (/it/; born 1963) is a former South Australian politician.
+He was a member of the South Australian House of Assembly from 2006, representing the electorate of Unley for the South Australian Liberal Party until his retirement at the 2026 election.
+Pisoni served as the Minister for Industry and Skills (later Innovation and Skills) in the Marshall ministry between March 2018 and March 2022.

 Early life

 Pisoni was born in Elizabeth, and attended St. Augustine's Primary School and Salisbury High School.
 He subsequently completed an apprenticeship in a furniture manufacturing business.
-At the age of 21 he went on to found his own business, manufacturing and retailing fine furniture and training 20 apprentices of his own as the business grew from a back yard operation.
-Although Adelaide based at least half of the company's clients were based interstate and overseas.
+At the age of 21, he went on to found his own business, manufacturing and retailing fine furniture and training 20 apprentices of his own as the business grew from a backyard operation.
+Although Adelaide-based, at least half of the company's clients were based interstate and overseas.
 He operated his business until his election to Parliament.